Silver Table 1948

-The tabletop has 30 inlays of Sterling silver, that have inspired its nickname the Judas Table.
-The table is classic and simple in its shape but also exclusive and extravagant because of its fine detail - such as its silver inlays, that are strewn across the tabletop like a blanket of stars.
+The tabletop has 30 inlays of Sterling silver that have inspired its nickname, the Judas Table.
+The table is classic and extravagant because of its fine details such as its silver inlays, that are strewn across the tabletop like a blanket of stars.

 ABOUT THE SILVER TABLE

 The positioning of the silver inlays is far from coincidental.
 They clearly indicate whether the table seats 4, 6, 8 or 10 people.
 With the two additional leaves the table seats 14 people.
 The Silver Table is available in three variations.

 The first variant is in walnut as it was originally displayed.
 The second, comes with a teak tabletop on a frame of oak.
 And the third variant is entirely in oak.
 Furthermore, the table can be ordered with or without the silver inlays.

 Tabletop in veneer with or without sterling silver inlays, incl. two extension leaves.